Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Method

 As semantic features have been demonstrated to be somewhat robust to view dependence~\cite{amir2021deep}, in our architectures both heads for $\semfeat,\attfeat$ are taken off the backbone before $\direction$ is injected.

-To render semantics and attention from the volume, we replace the color term $\xcol$ in \cref{eq:nsff_colorintegral} with $\semfeat,\attfeat$:

-To encourage the flow to respect semantic features and attention over time, we penalize complementary flow losses:

-Finally, to supervise the two extra heads, we add respective losses on the reconstruction of the 2D semantic and attention features from projected 3D volume points: Unlike depth and scene flow priors, these are not priors---there is no self-consistency for semantics to constrain their values.
+To render semantics from the volume, we replace the color term $\xcol$ in \cref{eq:nsff_colorintegral} with $\semfeat$ and equivalently for $\attfeat$: To encourage scene flow to respect semantics over time, we penalize complementary losses on $\semfeat$ and $\attfeat$ (showing $\semfeat$ only): Finally, as supervision, we add respective losses on the reconstruction of the 2D semantic and attention features from projected 3D volume points (showing $\semfeat$ only): Unlike depth and scene flow priors, these are not priors---there is no self-consistency for semantics to constrain their values.
 Thus, we \emph{do not} decay their contribution.
 While decaying avoids disagreements between semantic and attention features and color-enforced scene geometry, it also leads to a loss of useful meaning (please see supplemental).

 Thus our final loss becomes: